x-vin/covidcures/docs/src/naturopathic.md

 Prophylactic vitamin supplementation and naturopathic healthy lifestyle for Covid-19, as well as an extremely effective, evidence-based and largely nutritional therapy from a reputed American naturopath physician, Dr. Henry Ealy, ND.

 ### System:
-Naturopathy, nutrition science and integrative medicine
+Naturopathy, nutrition science and integrative medicine.

 ### Can be used alongside other allopathic treatments:
 Yes, if need be.